The first time I heard that there is no such thing as failure, only feedback; honestly, I wanted to brain the person who said it.

 How we give and receive feedback is so important.

-When giving feedback, it’s important to be honest, of course, it is, but it is also important to be kind, compassionate and constructive.
+When giving feedback, it’s important to be honest.
+Of course, it is, but being kind, compassionate and constructive is also important.

-Mind you, the words performance review is enough to have anyone running for the hills.
+Mind you, a performance review is enough to have anyone running for the hills.

 Feedback can lead to outstanding performance when done in the right way and with the right intentions.

-I know when I give feedback on a client’s book, I want to ensure that they leave me feeling inspired to continue.
+When I give feedback to a client, I want to ensure that they leave me feeling inspired to continue.
+That they feel like they can open their wings and fly.

 It is your responsibility to choose your response, to ask